thiagosalvatore/node-banking-api/README.md

 This project assumes that you are using Docker or any other docker-based tool like AWS ECS, Fargate or Kubernetes.
 In order to build the image to production, use the steps below:
 - You will need to have mongodb running.
 If you are using the local image, you need to run `docker-compose up mongo`.
-- run `docker build -t paysail --target production .` from the root folder of the project
+- run `docker build -t banking --target production .` from the root folder of the project
-- run `docker run -e MONGO_DB_HOST=host.docker.internal -e MONGO_DB_USERNAME=paysail -e MONGO_DB_PASSWORD=paysailpw -e MONGO_DB_DATABASE=paysail -p 3000:3000 paysail yarn start`
+- run `docker run -e MONGO_DB_HOST=host.docker.internal -e MONGO_DB_USERNAME=username -e MONGO_DB_PASSWORD=password -e MONGO_DB_DATABASE=banking -p 3000:3000 banking yarn start`
 - Please note that we are sending secrets in the command.
 In production we would never do that, we would inject those secrets as env vars using some vault like `AWS Parameter Store`

 ### How to run (development)